acq3047/hangman272/README.md

 ### Task 4: Define what happens if the letter is not in the word

-In this task, we proceed to define what happens if the guess is not in the word you are trying to guess.
+In this particular task, we will define the course of action if the user's guess does not match any part of the word being guessed.
+This involves expanding the capabilities of the "check_guess" method.
+In this method, we will handle the deduction of one "life" from the total attempts allowed in the "num_lives" variable, which represents the number of attempts the user has to guess the word chosen by the computer correctly.

+***Breakdown list:***
 1. In the **check_guess method**, Create an else statement.
 2. Within the else block:
     - Reduce **num_lives** by 1.